 Let’s take a closer look at the situations where you’d cut acrylic with a table saw or jigsaw.

-Table saws are the most common method for cutting thick sheets of acrylic.
+Table saws are the most common method for cutting thick sheets of plexiglass acrylic.
 If the operator of the table saw has cut wood or another material with it in the past, the cutting process will be rather straightforward.
 The best blade to use is a 10” plastic cutting saw blade – or, if you’re using a circular saw, use a 7 1/4″ plastic cutting saw blade.

-First, mark the area or use a straight edge where you’d like to cut the plastic – this will help guide your saw in a straight line.
+First, mark the area or use a straight edge where you’d like to cut the plexiglass – this will help guide your saw in a straight line.
 Then, take painter’s tape and apply it along the sides of the lines to provide additional protection against cracks and chips when the cutting process begins.
 Before you cut, use foam insulation to reduce vibrations in the plastic sheet, which could cause cracks or rough edges.

 Then, cut the plastic in a straight line at a steady, moderate pace.
 This is the best option not only for your personal safety, but also to prevent rough edges.
 Be careful not to cut too slowly, as this will grate at the plastic and potentially cause cracks and chips.
 If possible, use a guide to ensure that the line is perfectly straight – cutting freehand will increase your chances of error.

 Jigsaws can cut thick sheets of plastic, but they’re primarily used to cut curves into plastic for applications like circular plexiglass windows.
 Be sure to use a fine-toothed blade, and preferably one that is designed to cut plastic.